Vijay Varma Drove An Old Ambulance To Hone His Driving Skills For 'Dahaad'

-The actor told IANS: “I was given an old ambulance so that I could practice how to drive a huge vehicle like that.”
+The actor revealed: “I was given an old ambulance so that I could practice how to drive a huge vehicle like that.”

 He further mentioned: “So, before the series went into production, I was driving around that old ambulance in the Yari Road area of Mumbai.”